rafaelols/python_connector_sqlserver/README.md

 # connector_sql_server

-Python connector generator to Azure SQL Database using sqlalchemy
+Python connector generator to Azure SQL Database using sqlalchemy.

 Copy generic_access.txt to access.txt and put your access variables there.